 The Aberdeen University Oral History Archive is the only one of its kind in the United Kingdom.
 Begun in 1985 as part of the Aberdeen University Quincentenary Project, the interviews were originally intended to aid historians working on monographs commemorating the University's Quincentenary.
 Interviewing continues, however, and the archive now contains over 200 interviews with 170 individuals connected with the University.
-Transcripts of many of these are available through the archival catalogue.
+Transcripts of many of these are available through the Archive Collections catalogue.

 Interviewees come from a wide cross-section of University people, but form three basic groups: